 On a couple of occasions, I'd walk in on a Monday morning to find the neighbours above washing machine had caused a leak and as a result the entire showrooms floor was under water.

-Even now I remember walking over the 21mm engineered planks we had and you could hear the water being squished under the boards.
+Even now I remember walking over the 21mm engineered wood floor we had and you could hear the water being squished under the boards.

 We immediately brought dehumidifiers in to dry up the relative humidity in the showroom and get rid of the moisture.

-Admittedly it took a few weeks, but slowly the boards contracted and went back to their normal width.
+Admittedly it took a few weeks, but slowly the engineered wood boards contracted and went back to their normal width.

 We would not have been so lucky with solid planks, we would of had to replace the entire floor.

-Even with all this said, there is no guarantee that an engineered board will survive a flood or under floor heating being switched up too high, it will depend on the damage and how long it's been left in that condition.
+Even with all this said, there is no guarantee that an engineered wood floor will survive a flood or under floor heating being switched up too high, it will depend on the damage and how long it's been left in that condition.

 Always make sure your installer leaves a perimeter expansion gap of approximately 6-10mm, which will be covered by skirting boards after installation.